 Extension Cord Safety Toolbox Talk

-Learn how to properly use extension cords on the construction site in a way that prevents accidents.
+In this toolbox talk, learn how to properly use extension cords on the construction site and prevent accidents.

 Extension Cord Safety Talk

-When working in construction, there are many different things that pose a threat.
+When working in construction, there are many different hazards that pose a threat.
 You work with potentially harmful materials and chemicals.
 You are constantly around heavy and moving machinery.

 These all pose great risks to you and the people around you.
 When dealing with risks like these, it can be easy to overlook the seemingly “smaller” risks.
 For example, extension cords.
 If not handled properly, extension cords can cause bodily damage.

-Before we get into the proper precautions, it’s important that you understand what it is that makes extension cords dangerous.
-You may not look at extension as a threat, which is what makes them dangerous.
-Here are some relevant statistics pertaining to extension cords and the threat they can pose:
+Before we get into the proper precautions, it’s important that you understand what it is that makes extension cords so dangerous.
+You may not look at electrical cords as a threat, which is a problem.
+Here are some relevant injury statistics pertaining to extension cords and the threat they can pose:

 What’s sad about these injuries is that they can almost always be avoided.
 Unfortunately, most people are simply unaware that they should take proper precautions when dealing with extension cords.